-The ACT Ministerial Advisory Council on Ageing (the Council) provides strategic advice to the Minister for Seniors and Veterans on issues affecting older citizens in the ACT.
+The ACT Ministerial Advisory Council on Ageing (the Council) provides strategic advice to the Assistant Minister for Families and Community Services on issues affecting older Canberrans.

 The Ministerial Advisory Council on Ageing Terms of Reference